-ONE-MINUTE SALES AND SERVICE COACHING STRATEGIES
+ONE-MINUTE SALES-AND-SERVICE COACHING STRATEGIES

-- 1. Become a sales and service role model. - 2.
-Hire employees who have sales and service ability. - 3.
-Catch employees doing things right. - 4.
-Talk about sales and service every day. - 5.
-Show employees the possibilities of their talents. - 6.
-Begin to value service and sales equally with balancing and accuracy. - 7.
-Don't coach to the numbers, coach to the improvement. - 8.
-Schedule regular coaching meetings. - 9.
-Overcome resistance to selling with a positive response.
+- 1 Become a sales-and-service role model. - 2 Hire employees who have sales-and-service ability. - 3 Catch employees doing it right - 4 Talk about sales and service every day. - 5 Show employees the possibilities of their talents. - 6 Begin to value service and sales equally with balancing and accuracy. - 7 Don't coach toward numbers, coach toward improvement. - 8 Schedule regular coaching meetings. - 9 Overcome resistance to selling with a positive response.

-Become a Sales and Service Role Model
+Become a Sales-and-Service Role Model

-Let's move on to the second way to be an effective sales and service coach day in and day out.
-That is to model sales and service skills yourself.
+Let's move on to the second way to be an effective sales-and-service coach day in and day out.
+That is to model sales-and-service skills yourself.
 The bottom line is simple: The employees who report to you will never care more about sales and service than you do.
 In fact, most of them will probably care less.